azavea/raster-vision/docs/index.rst

 .. code:: shell

-   > rastervision run batch -p tiny_spacenet.py
+   > rastervision run batch tiny_spacenet.py

 See the :ref:`quickstart` for a more complete description of using this example.